xmusphlkg/CNIDS/Report/information/Monkey pox.md

-Monkeypox is a zoonotic viral disease caused by the Monkeypox virus, part of the Orthopoxvirus genus within the Poxviridae family, which also includes the variola virus (the cause of smallpox), vaccinia virus (used in the smallpox vaccine), and cowpox virus.
-While my ability to provide the very latest epidemiological data is limited to information prior to April 2023, I can share a comprehensive overview based on the available data up to that point.
+**Epidemiology of Monkeypox:**

 **Historical Context and Discovery:**
-Monkeypox was first identified in 1958 in colonies of monkeys kept for research, leading to its name, although rodents are believed to be the natural reservoir of the virus.
-The first reported human case of Monkeypox was in 1970 in the Democratic Republic of the Congo (DRC), during a period when smallpox had been eliminated in the region but not yet globally.
-Since then, Monkeypox has been reported in several other central and west African countries.
+Monkeypox virus (MPXV) is part of the Poxviridae family and the Orthopoxvirus genus, which also includes the variola virus that causes smallpox.
+Monkeypox was first discovered in 1958 when outbreaks of a pox-like disease occurred in colonies of monkeys kept for research, hence the name monkeypox.
+The first known human case was recorded in the Democratic Republic of the Congo (DRC) in 1970, during a period when intensified efforts were made to eliminate smallpox.
+Since then, monkeypox has been reported in various central and western African countries.

 **Global Prevalence:**
-Initially, Monkeypox cases were largely confined to remote regions within the rainforest belts of Central and West Africa, with the majority of cases being reported from the DRC.
-However, over recent decades, the prevalence and geographic distribution of Monkeypox have expanded.
-Notably, in 2022, the world witnessed a multi-country outbreak, with cases reported from non-endemic countries, including in Europe, North America, and other regions, signaling a global public health concern.
+For several decades, monkeypox occurred primarily in remote forested areas in central and west Africa, with the DRC having the majority of cases.
+Its prevalence outside Africa was minimal until the virus saw a significant global spread in 2022, sparking an outbreak of cases in Europe, North America, and other parts of the world.
+The increase in cases outside Africa raised international concern and called attention to the virus's ability to spread in non-endemic regions.

 **Transmission Routes:**
-Monkeypox transmission can occur through several routes:
+Monkeypox is a zoonosis, meaning it can be transmitted from animals to humans.
+The virus can spread through:

-- **Animal-to-human transmission:** Direct contact with the blood, bodily fluids, or cutaneous or mucosal lesions of infected animals is the primary natural transmission route.
-Eating inadequately cooked meat of infected animals is also a potential risk.
+- Direct contact with the blood, bodily fluids, or cutaneous or mucosal lesions of infected animals (e.g., rodents and primates).
-- **Human-to-human transmission:** This can occur through respiratory droplets during prolonged face-to-face contact, or through direct contact with body fluids or lesion material.
-Indirect contact with lesion material on contaminated items (e.g., clothing or linens) is also possible.
+- Human-to-human transmission, which occurs primarily through large respiratory droplets, direct contact with body fluids or lesion material, and indirectly through contact with lesion-contaminated objects.
-- **Vertical transmission:** from mother to fetus through the placenta, or during close contact during and after birth.
+- Vertical transmission (from mother to fetus) can also occur, as well as transmission through broken skin, the respiratory tract, eyes, nose, or mouth.

 **Affected Populations and Key Statistics:**
-Historically, Monkeypox primarily affected individuals in central and western African countries where the virus is endemic.
-However, the recent global outbreak demonstrated that anyone with close contact to an infected person or animal is at risk.
-The largest burden of disease tends to occur in rural, tropical rainforest regions where there is close contact with infected animals.
+Initially, monkeypox was mostly seen in certain animal populations of Africa and in people with direct exposure to these animals or their habitats.
+Most human cases, prior to 2022, were reported from rural, rainforest regions of the Congo Basin, particularly in the DRC, and to a lesser extent in West Africa.
+The overall case fatality ratio has historically varied greatly by region, from 1% in the West African clade up to 10% in the Congo Basin (Central African) clade.

+However, the demographics of affected populations began to shift with the 2022 outbreak, where cases were predominantly reported among younger individuals in non-endemic countries and often among men who have sex with men (MSM), suggesting a pattern of transmission through close, personal contact.

 **Major Risk Factors:**
-Risk factors associated with Monkeypox transmission include:
-- Proximity to wildlife, including hunting and consumption of wild game or bush meat.
-- Living in or traveling to endemic regions.
-- Close contact with individuals infected with the virus.
-- Healthcare exposure without appropriate personal protective equipment (PPE).

-**Impact on Regions and Populations:**
-The impact of Monkeypox varies significantly between regions:
-- In endemic areas, Monkeypox has a high impact on rural communities that engage with wildlife, either through direct contact or through secondary transmission.
-- In non-endemic settings, outbreaks may result from travel-related importation of the virus, or they may be amplified in urban areas with close living conditions and health inequalities.
+Major risk factors include close contact with infected animals or humans, travel to endemic regions, and exposure in healthcare settings.
+Other risk factors might be related to specific socio-cultural practices, hunting, and consumption of bushmeat in endemic areas.

+**Regional and Population Impact:**
+In Africa, monkeypox has had a significant impact on rural communities, which often interact more closely with the wildlife reservoirs of the virus.
+In terms of global health security, the spread of monkeypox to urban areas and non-endemic countries has demonstrated the virus's potential to exploit opportunities for international transmission.

+Monkeypox has placed a particularly heavy burden on healthcare systems that are already strained by other infectious diseases.
+The appearance of monkeypox in more diverse populations globally has highlighted the necessity for surveillance, rapid diagnostic facilities, and public health campaigns to mitigate the spread.

-**Prevalence Rates and Affected Demographics:**
+**Variations in Prevalence and Demographics:**
-Prevalence rates and affected demographics have varied across outbreaks.
-In the 2022-2023 global outbreak, for instance, initial cases outside Africa were predominantly identified in men who have sex with men (MSM), though the disease is not sexually transmitted in the traditional sense.
-This suggested that close, physical contact was a key driver of transmission during that period.

-**Control Measures and Public Health Responses:**
-Efforts to control the spread of Monkeypox include surveillance, rapid identification and isolation of cases, contact tracing, and promotion of hygiene practices.
-Vaccination with the smallpox vaccine has been shown to be around 85% effective in preventing Monkeypox and has been used in some instances to control outbreaks.
-Treatments are limited and primarily supportive, though some antiviral therapies developed for other orthopoxviruses may be effective.

-The epidemiological profile of Monkeypox continues to evolve, and updated data from health authorities such as the World Health Organization (WHO), U.S. Centers for Disease Control and Prevention (CDC), and European Centre for Disease Prevention and Control (ECDC) should be consulted for the most current information.
+While case numbers in endemic African countries have slowly increased over decades, likely due to the cessation of smallpox vaccination (which also provided some immunity to monkeypox), the recent multi-country outbreak has shown new patterns in prevalence and demographics.
+Cases in Western countries have skewed towards specific social networks and contacts, illustrating the importance of understanding cultural and behavioral risk factors in the transmission of zoonotic diseases.

+**Conclusion:**
+The epidemiology of monkeypox is dynamic, characterized by its zoonotic origin, a propensity for human-to-human transmission under the right conditions, and a capacity to spread internationally.
+The impact on non-endemic regions has elevated the profile of monkeypox, leading to increases in research, surveillance, and public health efforts to understand and control its spread.